ahmadmtaleb2/clj_cheat_sheets/6-functions.md

 >    [x y]
 >    (str "two params!" x y))

 - Functions also support **arity overloading**.
+- Functions can be defined to take different numbers of parameters (different "arity").
-This means that you can define a function so a different function body will run depending on the arity.
+- This means that you can define a function so a different function body will run depending on the arity.
+-  Different arities must all be defined in the same defn - using defn more than once will replace the previous function.

 > (defn multi-arity
 >
 >    ;; 3-arity arguments and body